testdouble/testdouble.js/docs/7-replacing-dependencies.md

 If you'd like an example of replacing ES classes that use the `export` keyword, check out the [babel example project](../examples/babel/test/lib/calculator-test.js).
-(Note that the test itself must fall back to CommonJS-style `require` statements, since module replacement requires the dependency be loaded after the replacements are configured, which precludes the use of the static `import` statement.)
+(Note again that the test itself must fall back to CommonJS-style `require` statements, since module replacement requires the dependency be loaded after the replacements are configured, which precludes the use of the static `import` statement.)